Conedy/Conedy/documentation/introduction.rst

 Free Software
 -------------
-Conedy is free software licensed under the GPL
+Conedy is free software licensed under the GPL:

     Conedy is free software: you can redistribute it and/or modify